 This synthesis series reports on current knowledge and practice, in a compact format, without the detailed directions usually found in handbooks or design manuals.
 Each report in the series provides a compendium of the best knowledge available on those measures found to be the most successful in resolving specific problems.
-To develop these syntheses in a comprehensive manner and to ensure inclusion of significant knowledge, TRB analyzes available information assembled from numerous sources including a large number of transit agencies.
-A panel of experts in the subject area is established to guide the researchers in organizing and evaluating data collected on each topic and to review the synthesis report.
+To develop these syntheses in a comprehensive manner and to ensure inclusion of significant knowledge, TRB employs a consultant to gather and analyze available information from numerous sources, including a large number of transit agencies.
+A panel of experts in the subject area is established to guide the consultants in organizing and evaluating data collected on each topic and to review the synthesis report.